kyma-incubator/compass/docs/compass/03-packages-credential-requests.md

   """
   It may be empty if status is PENDING.
-  Populated with `package.defaultInstanceAuth` value if `package.defa	ultAuth` is defined.
+  Populated with `package.defaultInstanceAuth` value if `package.defaultAuth` is defined.
 If not, Compass notifies Application/Integration System about the Auth request.
   """
   auth: Auth
   status: PackageInstanceAuthStatus